SAG Infotech Official Tax Blog Upto 20% Off on All Software

 Covers all types of inputs, including goods and services procured.Focuses only on tax-related input credits available and adjustments.

-Both the IMS and the ITC register are significant for the businesses, though they serve distinct objectives.
-IMS ensures facilitated inventory management, and the ITC register assists the businesses in reducing tax liability and staying adhered to GST regulations.
+Both the IMS and the ITC registers are significant for the businesses, though they serve distinct objectives.
+IMS ensures facilitated inventory management, and the ITC register assists businesses in reducing tax liability and adhering to GST regulations.

 Steps to Compare IMS Data with the ITC Register Using GenGST

-Step 1:- To use this, Kindly select client first, Then Goto Return -> Regular -> GSTR-2A/2B -> IMS Dashboard
+Step 1:- To use this, kindly select the client first, then go to Return -> Regular -> GSTR-2A/2B -> IMS Dashboard

-Step 4:– We have also provided Matched with ITC where the IMS entry Exactly matches with Book ITC.
+Step 4:– We have also provided a match with ITC where the IMS entry exactly matches with Book ITC.

-Step 5:– We have also provided Mismatched with ITC where IMS entry differs from Book ITC.
+Step 5:– We have also provided Mismatched with ITC where the IMS entry differs from Book ITC.

-Step 6:– Not found in ITC in which extra new entry is found in IMS Dashboard.
+Step 6:– Not found in ITC, in which an extra new entry is found in the IMS Dashboard.

-Step 7:– New Invoice in ITC in which Book ITC is not available in IMS Dashboard.
-Users can take action accordingly as per the required tab.
+Step 7:– New Invoice in ITC in which Book ITC is not available in the IMS Dashboard.
+Users can take action accordingly, as per the required tab.

-Step 8:– After selecting Required action one can select all records and click on the Upload invoice button.
+Step 8:– After selecting the Required action, one can select all records and click on the Upload invoice button.

 Step 9:– After that, the user needs to click on the Upload Invoice button to upload the latest JSON file to the GST portal.
 The following message will then be displayed: ‘Your data has been successfully saved on the GSTN portal,’ as shown below.